 - Visualization: A visualization of your dashboard in a single image file.
 The default layout displays tiles as they are arranged in the dashboard, but other layout options are available under Advanced Options.

-- CSV: The data table as a comma-separated text file attachment.
+CSV: Your Look's data table as a comma-separated text file attachment.

-- XLSX: The data table as an Excel file attachment.
+- XLSX: Your Look's data table as an Excel file attachment.

-- JSON — Simple: The data table as a JSON file attachment.
+- JSON — Simple: Your Look's data table as a JSON file attachment.

-- JSON — Simple, Inline: The data table submitted directly in JSON format.
+- JSON — Simple, Inline: Your Look's data table submitted directly in JSON format.

-- JSON — Detailed, Inline: The data table submitted directly in JSON format, with additional details such as field metadata, cache information, the time when the query was completed, and how long it took the query to run.
+- JSON — Detailed, Inline: Your Look's data table submitted directly in JSON format, with additional details such as field metadata, cache information, the time when the query was completed, and how long it took the query to run.

-- Text: The data table as a tab-delimited text file attachment.
+- Text: Your Look's data table as a tab-delimited text file attachment.

-- HTML: The data table as an HTML file attachment.
+- HTML: Your Look's data table as an HTML file attachment.

 Applying Filters to the Delivery